 Congress, therefore, passed the National Voter Registration Act (NVRA), also known as the Motor Voter law, in 1993.
 The statute’s opening preamble is clear.
 The right to vote “is a fundamental right.”
 And, it is “the duty of the Federal, State, and local government to promote the exercise of that right.”
 This obligation requires paying particular attention to “discriminatory and unfair registration laws and procedures” that “disproportionately harm voter participation by various groups, including racial minorities.”
 As a result, the NVRA expanded the venues for and standardized the process of registration.
 Now citizens could register at the Department of Motor Vehicles and public assistance and disability offices, as well as through the mail with a brand-new standardized federal form.

 As important as this was—indeed, the number of registered voters increased by more than 3.3 million in just a few years—the lag time between the initial “concern” in 1988 and the passage of the law in 1993 was significant.
 During the negotiations, Republicans at first stalled, and then demanded a quid pro quo for increasing access to the ballot box.
 They insisted that the law had to require routine maintenance, scrubbing even, of the voter rolls.
 This would ensure that people who had moved out of the district or state and those who had died were no longer listed as eligible voters.
 It all sounded so reasonable and so mundane.
 Except it wasn’t.
-That innocuous language— just like Kit Bond’s demand to insert a requirement for voter IDs into the Help America Vote Act—became yet another weapon in the Republicans’ arsenal to disfranchise as many citizens as possible.
+That innocuous language— just like Kit Bond’s demand to insert a requirement for voter IDs into the Help America Vote Act—became yet another weapon in the Republicans’ arsenal to disfranchise as many citizens as possible.“The point of this illegal tactic is to cull the electorate of millions of citizens, most of whom are young, poor, and/or minorities, who statistically do not vote for Republicans.”

 What the law requires and how it has been implemented are two different things.
 The NVRA mandates that election officials update the voter rolls regularly.
 There are, however, strict guidelines about who is removed, how that is accomplished, and why.
 And on each of these parameters, the GOP has violated not only the spirit of the law but the letter as well.
 The NVRA outlines that officials can remove someone from the roll of eligible voters if he or she requests it; has had a name change and didn’t notify authorities within 90 days; dies; is convicted of a felony that under state law renders them ineligible to vote; “has moved outside the county of registration or has registered to vote in another jurisdiction”; and after that does not respond to a follow-up inquiry, usually a mailing, from election officials concerning a change in status.
 Then, and only then, is the process of purging supposed to begin.